 This blog article contains affiliate links.
-We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
-Thank you, we appreciate your support!
+We may receive a small commission at no extra cost to you so we can continue to create more FREE CONTENT!
+Full disclosure here.

-Alert family and friends of your plans
+Alert family and friends of your plans and locations

 It’s always a good idea to let your family and/or friends know where you’re headed, the route you’re taking and ETA (estimated time of arrival).